 At the end of the visit inspectors will usually ask to see reports of the statutory inspections and examinations of plant and equipment used in connection with the business.
-They will also want to see examples of H&S training and other records.
+They will also want to see examples of H&S training

 For the most part health and safety inspectors are not ‘jobsworths’; they are dedicated, well educated individuals with a good knowledge of health and safety law and practice.
 They are well versed in safe systems of work and are, usually, good at hazard-spotting.
 They do not take their legal powers lightly and, generally, take a pragmatic approach to their work.
 If they do get a bit prickly over something they see, it is probably because they have investigated an avoidable fatal or major injury caused in similar circumstances to those found at this visit, or it could be that a well publicised hazard is apparently being ignored.

 Employers who actively manage health, safety and welfare in their workplace and who have a sound Safety Management System should have no reason to be nervous on receiving a visit from a health and safety inspector.
 They should use the visit as an opportunity to confirm that their systems are effective and, over a cup of tea or coffee, seize the opportunity to learn of recent or potential changes in the law and any local training initiatives or priorities that the authorities might be promoting.